 Despite being an important cosmopolitan city and the capital of the world’s largest country, Moscow is not among the most reputable cities.
-The 2017 City RepTrak study positioned it 55th, between Mexico City and Cairo.
+The 2018 City RepTrak® study Moscow in the 56th position among the 56 cities analysed worldwide.

-According to the same study, Moscow is most valued among artists and researchers (both ranking the city 25th), and least favored by managers, who rank it 38th on their list of preferred places for work and residence.
+According to the same study, Moscow is in the top ten for its cultural interaction (10th) as the city is famous for a number of museums, theaters, cultural events, and tourist attractions.
+At the same time, Moscow is least favored by managers, who rank it 37th on their list of preferred places for work and residence.

 The performance of Moscow has seen a rather important decline during the ten years of this index.
-Its initial ranking in 2008 was 23rd , dropping to 32nd the next year, followed by the lowest position (37th) in 2012.
+Its initial ranking in 2008 was 23rd , dropping to 32nd currently, followed by the lowest position (37th) in 2012.

 Place equity in Moscow

-In terms of expensiveness, Moscow ranks 17th in the 2018 Mercer Cost of Living Survey, which looks at 200 goods and services that affect cost of living.
+In terms of expensiveness, Moscow’s ranking has slipped from 17th in 2018 to the 27th position, according to the 2019 Mercer Cost of Living Survey, which looks at 200 goods and services that affect the cost of living.

 Innovation and global finance in Moscow

-However, the Global Cities Index (2017) puts Moscow in a much more favorable position, ranking it 18th overall, with a special mention of its many museums and rich cultural experience.
-The city does even better on the outlook section of the index, where it ranks 10th for its future potential to disrupt through innovation, largely thanks to the high number of university-sponsored incubators.
+However, the 2019 Global Cities Index puts Moscow in a much more favorable position, ranking it 18th overall, with a special mention of its many museums and rich cultural experience.
+The city has a good outlook in the index, as it is ranked 22nd for its future potential to disrupt through innovation, largely thanks to the high number of university-sponsored incubators.

-Finally, Moscow’s ranking in the latest Global Financial Centers Index is 83rd, six positions higher than in the previous edition.
+Finally, Moscow’s ranking in the latest Global Financial Centers Index 26 is 71st, seventeen positions higher than in the previous edition.